 What kind of cucumbers are best for this salad?

-Want to see a whole collection of tasty cucumber salads?
+Want More tasty cucumber salads?

-You can use 30 Low-Carb Cucumber Salads to see more of my many favorite salads with cucumbers!
+If you’re also a cucumber fan, check out 30 Low-Carb Cucumber Salads to see more of my many favorite salads with cucumbers!

 Cucumbers Caesar process shots collage